 - It is important for the External Moderator to know which candidate is speaking at any one time.
 This should be achieved by pairing two candidates whose voices are clearly dissimilar.
 Avoid pairing candidates with the same first names. - A conversation must be maintained.
-Do not let the candidates enter into an informal 'chat' at any time.
+Do not let the candidates enter into an informal 'chat' at • any time.
 In this respect, it may be best not to pair good friends. - Do not let a candidate ask a series of questions the conversation must be equal (in terms of contribution) and at no time should one candidate proceed to interview the other. - The Examiner should maintain a stronger presence in pair-examining.
 It is not appropriate for the Examiner to just 'sit back' and let the candidates get on with it.
 The Examiner needs to direct/control/monitor the conversation more than when examining candidates singly.
 It may be that the Examiner needs to intervene more often to ensure appropriate and fair discussion, and to maintain the thread/topic. - It is best not to pair a strong candidate with a weak one.
-Try to pair candidates of roughly equal ability. - Think again if you are examining in pairs simply to speed up the process of completing the Oral Tests.
-Please recognise that the candidates should be given their best chance of success - which might not occur when talking in a pair with an unsuitable partner. - Do not give the paired candidates different Topic Cards.
+Try to pair candidates of roughly equal ability. - Think again if you are examining in pairs simply to speed up the process of completing the oral tests.
+Please recognise that the candidates should be given their best chance of success - which might not occur when talking in a pair with an unsuitable partner. - Do not give different Oral Assessment Cards to each candidate.
 The conversation must be a three-way conversation based on a single topic. - 12.
 Candidates are not allowed to bring any notes into the examination room, nor are they allowed to consult dictionaries. - 13.
 A range of Oral Assessment Cards is provided, and the Examiner (not the candidate) chooses the card to be used for each candidate.
 As wide a variety as possible of the cards should be used during the oral tests at the Centre.
-In order that candidates are given every chance to do themselves justice, the Assessment Card should be selected with care.
+In order that candidates are given every chance to do themselves justice, the Oral Assessment Card should be selected with care.
 The warm-up may give the Examiner an indication of the best card to select.
-Remember that the test is one of spoken language not subject knowledge: if it becomes apparent that the candidate finds the topic difficult or inappropriate it is perfectly permissible to move into more productive areas.
-There is no need to stick rigidly to the Examiner prompts in such cases.
+Oral Assessment Cards should not be chosen randomly, or in a repeated pattern (A, B, C, D, E).
+The Examiner should which topic might be suitable and/or productive for each candidate tested.

-14. The Examiner should be positioned so that s/he is facing the candidate, with a table between.
-Candidates should not be able to see notes made on Oral Examination Forms or similar paperwork.
+www.papaCambridge.com 14.
+The Examiner should be positioned so that s/he is facing the candidate, with a table or de between.
+Candidates should not be able to see notes made on Oral Examination Summa Forms or similar paperwork.